gr4vy/gr4vy-go/api/docs/CheckoutSession.md

 `func (o *CheckoutSession) UnsetMetadata()`

 UnsetMetadata ensures that no value is present for Metadata, not even an explicit nil
+### GetPaymentMethod

+`func (o *CheckoutSession) GetPaymentMethod() CheckoutSessionPaymentMethod`

+GetPaymentMethod returns the PaymentMethod field if non-nil, zero value otherwise.

+### GetPaymentMethodOk

+`func (o *CheckoutSession) GetPaymentMethodOk() (*CheckoutSessionPaymentMethod, bool)`

+GetPaymentMethodOk returns a tuple with the PaymentMethod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentMethod

+`func (o *CheckoutSession) SetPaymentMethod(v CheckoutSessionPaymentMethod)`

+SetPaymentMethod sets PaymentMethod field to given value.

+### HasPaymentMethod

+`func (o *CheckoutSession) HasPaymentMethod() bool`

+HasPaymentMethod returns a boolean if a field has been set.

+### SetPaymentMethodNil

+`func (o *CheckoutSession) SetPaymentMethodNil(b bool)`

+ SetPaymentMethodNil sets the value for PaymentMethod to be an explicit nil

+### UnsetPaymentMethod
+`func (o *CheckoutSession) UnsetPaymentMethod()`

+UnsetPaymentMethod ensures that no value is present for PaymentMethod, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)